bscotch/stitch/README.md

 project-root/package.json # (not required) created by `npm init` project-root/project-name/ # e.g. the name of your game
 project-root/project-name/project-name.yyp # main GMS2 project file (entrypoint)
-project-root/project-name/gms2pdk.config.json # GMS2 PDK configuration data (created by PDK)
+project-root/project-name/stitch.config.json # Stitch configuration data (created by Stitch)
 ```

 </details>

 Yours doesn't have to look *exactly* like that, but the general relationships should.
 For example, there must be a `.git` folder somewhere, and your [`.yyp` file](#yyp) must either be in the same directory as that `.git` folder or in a subdirectory as shown above.

-To start using the PDK with one of your GMS2 projects, do the following:
+To start using Stitch with one of your GMS2 projects, do the following:

 1. Open a terminal in your project's root (e.g. via Git Bash or PowerShell)
   + On Windows 10 with Git installed, you can open the folder in File Explorer, right-click somewhere, and then click "Git Bash here".
 Alternatively, open the terminal anywhere and `cd` to the root of your project.
-1. Run `npm install -g @bscotch/gms2` for a *global* install of the PDK, allowing you to install it just once and use it for all projects.
+1. Run `npm install -g @bscotch/gms2` for a *global* install of Stitch, allowing you to install it just once and use it for all projects.
 This causes the `gms2 ...` commands to become available in the terminal.
 1. Run `gms2 --help` to see all the things you can do.

-**⚠ ALERT ⚠** When run, the PDK will attempt to install a pre-commit git hook that will convert all .yy and .yyp files to plain JSON (using `gms2 jsonify`).
+**⚠ ALERT ⚠** When run, Stitch will attempt to install a pre-commit git hook that will convert all .yy and .yyp files to plain JSON (using `gms2 jsonify`).
 This is likely what you want to have happen.
 If you already have a pre-commit hook, this one will not be installed.
 You can simply add the line `npx gms2 jsonify` somewhere in your existing pre-commit hook to get the same result.

-### GMS2 PDK Configuration File <a id="config-file"></a>
+### Stitch Configuration File <a id="config-file"></a>

-To keep things stable and automatable, the PDK uses a configuration file (`gms2pdk.config.json`) to store things like Texture Page and Audio Group assignments.
+To keep things stable and automatable, Stitch uses a configuration file (`stitch.config.json`) to store things like Texture Page and Audio Group assignments.
 This file is stored alongside the [`.yyp` file](#yyp).
-You can edit it manually, but it's a better idea to use the PDK CLI commands (see the [Audio Groups](#audio-groups) and [Texture Pages](#texture-pages) sections for examples).
+You can edit it manually, but it's a better idea to use Stitch CLI commands (see the [Audio Groups](#audio-groups) and [Texture Pages](#texture-pages) sections for examples).

 <details>
 <summary><b>Config File contents</b></summary>